dgudim2/obsidian_vault/uni/Data mining/practice/pw7/PW7.md

 return fixed
 ```

-which tokenizes by word boundary, lemmatizes all the tokens, removes he stop words and expands the contraction.
+which tokenizes by word boundary, lemmatizes all the tokens, removes the stop words and expands the contractions.
 It also lowercases the tokens and removes punctuation

 The dataset has **6** classes: `'age', 'gender', 'other_cyberbullying', 'ethnicity', 'not_cyberbullying', 'religion'` and **14k** samples

 ## Data vectorization

-Because the data is text and non numbers, vectorization is required, I used **TFID vertorizer** for this:
+Because the data is text and not numbers, vectorization is required, I used **TFID vertorizer** for this:

 ```python
 vectorizer = TfidfVectorizer()